houghtos/AWS-Seq/README.md

   3. Get status and attributes of commands invoked.
   4. Get instance IDs of all active instances.
   5. Deostray all terraform infastructure.

+Seting up:

+  Not Required:
+  1. SpotPriceModule.py: Filters for what EC2 pricing can be manually modified in line 33
+  2. Immunospace.py: Fill in lines 89-91 with AWS S3 information to output SSM job status (standard input/output)

+  Required:
+  1. MainTFSource.py: Set lines:
+                      - 25, 81 -- with security key (.pem) name and file address (see examples)
+                      - 32     -- with AWS region
+                      - 63     -- with the name of your AWS security group (requires SSH inbound)

+  2.  terraform.tvars: Set your AWS key/secret key

+  3.